Canon 4000D vs YI M1

-Both the 4000D and the M1 are recent models that are part of the current product line-up.
-Neither of the two has a direct predecessor, so perhaps they will constitute the origins of new camera lines for Canon and YI.
+The 4000D is a recent model that features in the current product line-up of Canon.
+In contrast, the M1 has been discontinued (but can be found pre-owned on ebay).
+There has not been a direct replacement model for the M1 from YI.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and YI websites.

 So what is the bottom line?
 Is the Canon 4000D better than the YI M1 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.